Suicide Prevention

 - Medication lockboxes are available online and in many pharmacies.
 Be particularly careful about locking medications that can be abused, such as opioid medications and others.

-- Other Means.
-The availability of household objects that can be used in a suicide or suicide attempt is hard to address.
-If someone is at risk; reach out to them often, utilize the Recognize.
+- Other leathal means.
+Other household objects can be used in a suicide or suicide attempt so recognize warning signs.
+If someone is at risk; reach out to them often, utilizing the Recognize.
 Ask.
 Care.
-Escort (R.A.C.E.) method, ask directly – “Are you thinking about killing yourself?” and follow-up.
+Escort (R.A.C.E.) method.
+Do not hesitate to ask directly – “Are you thinking about killing yourself?” and follow-up.

 Lethal Means Storage Tips:

-Create your own storage safety plan for lethal means.
-If needed, use your support system, such as family and friends to assist with this plan and store firearms if necessary.
-Within this plan, you can also brainstorm other ways to protect your home with means that are not a danger to yourself or the individual at risk.
-Use cable locks to prevent a firearm from being loaded and fired.
-Cable locks may be available at your installation.
+Create your own storage safety plan for lethal means and use your support system, such as family and friends to store firearms if necessary.
+Brainstorm other ways to protect your home with means that are not a danger to yourself or the individual at risk.
+Use cable locks - which may be available at your installtion - to prevent a firearm from being loaded and fired.
 Check with your command Suicide Prevention Program Officer (SPPO) or Suicide Prevention Program Coordinator (SPPC).
 Store firearms at an installation/unit armory.
-Store firearms with local police department, gun shop, or shooting range.
-Some local and state laws require weapon registration for legal storage; always follow the law in your jurisdiction.
+Local police department, gun shop, or shooting range.
+Some local and state laws require weapon registration for legal storage; follow the law in your jurisdiction.
 Lock up firearms and put the key in a lock box or give the key to a friend until the crisis has passed.
-Make sure you store your medication safely.
-Dispose of medication that is no longer required or expired.
+Make sure to store your medication safely and dispose of medication that is no longer required or expired.
 Drug disposals can be found here: Drug Disposal - Safe.Pharmacy.
 If necessary, have a family member or an individual within your support system hand you your medication.
 Lastly, ask yourself, “are there other means that could be harmful to me that I need to consider?
 How do I plan to limit my access to those means?”

 Marine Corps Community Services is here to help.